 Children's Health has addressed the issue of overuse or repetitive-use injuries.

 We're not seeing the selective stress distributed about their body like we used to see in childhood athletes, where they played baseball for fun one month and the next month was basketball and next season was football.
 Stress would be placed in different areas of the child's body, allowing time for recovery.

 If a young pitcher throws out his arm, he could be out for the season and possibly suffer permanent damage.
 So, if the goal for young baseballers is to become the best player possible, playing year-round baseball might prove counterproductive.

 For parents interested in researching the issue further, the USA Baseball Medical and Safety Advisory Committee has guidelines for young pitchers.

-According to Dr. Wilson, parents primarily need to be sensitive to their child's developing body.
+According to our experts, parents primarily need to be sensitive to their child's developing body.

 Welcome to the new and improved Children’s Health Patient Family blog!
 We hope that our new blog will help you find the best information for your children in an easy and fun way.
 Take a look around and see all the new features this site has to offer!
 If you need to, you can access our old blog here where all our news articles will be.